dghorai/pygeoml/docs/AWS-Services.md

 - `AWS EC2`: Amazon Elastic Compute Cloud (EC2) is the Amazon Web Service you use to create and run virtual machines in the cloud (we call these virtual machines 'instances')
 - `AWS RDS`: Amazon Relational Database Service (Amazon RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
 - `AWS DynamoDB`: Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 It is a serverless NoSQL database service that supports key-value and document data models.
 - `AWS CodeCommit`: AWS CodeCommit is a version control service hosted by Amazon Web Services that you can use to privately store and manage assets (such as documents, source code, and binary files) in the cloud.
+It focuses on repository management.
+- `AWS CodePipeline`: AWS CodePipeline is a continuous delivery service that automates the entire build, test, and deployment processes through a pipeline.
+It automates the deployment workflow, integrating with various AWS services, and providing pipeline visualization.
 - `AWS SageMaker`: Amazon SageMaker is a cloud-based machine-learning platform that allows users to construct, design, train, tune, and deploy machine-learning models in a production-ready hosted environment.
 - `AWS Textract`: Amazon Textract is a machine learning (ML) service that automatically extracts text, handwriting, and data from scanned documents.
 - `AWS S3 Glacier`: Amazon S3 Glacier is a low-cost, cloud-archive storage service that provides secure and durable storage for data archiving and online backup.